-Golf: An inter-school Aberdeen City League is run April - June.
-S1 - S6 pupils eligible to play.
+Golf: An inter-school Aberdeen City League runs from April to June.
+S1 to S6 pupils are eligible to play.

 Swimming: This session the school was again represented in the Aberdeen City time trials.
 A swimming gala is organised at Easter time.